2021 was one hell of a year. But if you’re waiting for a sparkly new one, well, you might have to wait awhile.

 “What a heavy net is it, indeed, carrying as it does all the births, deaths, tragedies, wars, love stories, inventions, transformations and calamities that are destined for all of us this coming year.”
 Elizabeth Gilbert

 Will 2022 be the turnaround we need or — just another magic trick?
 In a country where a 2-year pandemic is still a runaway train, every day is a challenge.
 Vaccines are here, but Omicron proved that our COVID testing supply was caught with its pants down and availability has become more like a stagecoach than an Acela.
-We are realizing that though this new variant maybe weaker in scope, apparently so are our masks.
-N95’s are the coveted remedy, but it’s also short in stock and high in price gouging.
+We are realizing that though this new variant maybe weaker in scope, apparently so were our masks.
+N95’s are short in stock and high in price gouging.
 It will take a while, probably quite a while, for us to live ‘normal-ish’ again.
-And if we continue to set virus forest fires by still living large instead of adhering to pandemic social distancing, masking, vaccination and a decent helping of common sense, it will set up housekeeping permanently.
+And if we continue to set virus forest fires by not adhering to pandemic social distancing, masking, vaccination and a decent helping of common sense, it will set up housekeeping permanently.

 We all want our lives back, not just those who strip off masks in hissy fits in Walmart.
 Until we get the simple fact that what hurts one, hurts all, a spanking brand new COVID free year will be a long time coming.

 What do we do in the meantime when often the smallest positivity can be a heavy lift?
 I find myself swinging from yearning for family hug marathons to being resigned to the admittedly comfy nest of my house.
 What if we did committed to a reset, something out of the box and outside of ourselves?
 How about a little New Year Nengajo?
 Cousin to our Christmas cards, this Japanese custom is a nifty new year way to show gratitude to friends and family who’ve looked out for us, were kind and helped us during the shitshow year we just put to bed.